El Internado: Second season

 The death of Cayetano has further awakened the interest of the boys to know who is behind all the strange murders committed in the boarding school, especially for Roque, a faithful friend of the deceased and supposedly the last person he spoke with.
 Mateo Tabuenca (Alejandro Botto) a new math teacher, arrives.
 At the same time, a new, somewhat troubled student, Julia Medina Jiménez (Blanca Suárez), comes to El Internado after having had a romantic relationship with her stepfather.
 Vicky has other matters to attend to since Cristina Palacios, a girl from her neighborhood, disappeared without a trace and thinks that the new teacher is the culprit.
 Elsa Fernández Campos (Natalia Millán) is pregnant with twins and discovers that she has a twin brother who is lost in the forest, but through the memories of Jacinta García Aparicio (Amparo Baró) It Is shown that a young Jacinta (Carolina Lapausa), hid him in the past to protect her life and he is the Gnome, a friend of Paula.
 Elsa goes to meet her brother, but gets scared when she sees him and loses the twins.
 Her brother takes her to the boarding school, but before arriving, the police officers shoot and kill him.
-Elsa reveals that Pedro was the father of the twins and that profe kandel es el mejor.
+Elsa reveals that Pedro was the father of the twins.